 Things to consider before starting a sandwich shop

 Market research is essential when setting your sandwich shop up for success.
 Thoroughly scout out a potential location and look for competing businesses.
-One of the best ways to increase your shop’s chances of success is to open it in an area with minimal competition but great need for the shop.
+One of the best ways to increase your shop’s chances of success is to open it in an area with minimal competition but a great need for the shop.

 Developing your menu can be a challenge, but it’s also what can set your shop apart from other options.
 Offering fresh bread that’s baked daily can earn you loyal customers who will seek out your shop for its quality food.
 Unique signature sandwiches can also help to make your shop memorable.